United States Holocaust Memorial Museum, Washington, DC

 A project of the Jewish Heritage Foundation of North Carolina

-The Butterfly Project of the Jewish Federation of Greater Charlotte
+The Butterfly Project of the Levine Jewish Community Center, Charlotte, NC

 Project offers workshops for grades 5-12 in which students hear a Holocaust survivor and create ceramic butterflies to memorialize the children who perished in the Holocaust.